Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_opti_tutorial/index.rst

    :align: center
    :width: 300

-To plot trends in ``Free Variables`` from the beginning to the end of the optimization, copy paste the code provided below to ``plot_script.py``.
+To plot trends in ``Free Variables`` from the beginning to the end of the optimization, copy and paste the code provided below to ``plot_script.py``.
 The blue markers provide the value of the ``Free Variable`` corresponding to a design and the red lines indicate the bounds corresponding to each free variable.
-The bounds should be set such that they are not run into during optiimization if possible.
+The bounds should be set such that they are not run into during optimization if possible.

 .. code-block:: python